geoneric/PathwaysGenerator/documentation/use/plot.rst

 :class:`PathwayMap <adaptation_pathways.graph.pathway_map.PathwayMap>`

-This command takes information about pathways as input, and outputs a single plot containing the pathway map in :const:`CLASSIC <adaptation_pathways.plot.util.PathwayMapLayout.CLASSIC>` layout.
+This command takes information about pathways as input, and outputs a single plot containing the pathway map in :const:`CLASSIC <adaptation_pathways.plot.pathway_map.plot.PathwayMapLayout.CLASSIC>` layout.

 Example for creating a plot from ``my_pathways-action.txt`` and ``my_pathways-sequence.txt``